hamamiasma/ETL_and_Data_pipelines_with_Shell_Airflow_Kafka/module_2/exercises_1/csv2db.md

    fi
    ```

-   * Checks if the CSV file is empty or invalid.
+   * ! -s : Checks if the CSV file is empty or invalid.
    * If it is, the script exits with an error message.

 4. **Data Loading:**